seanbaxter/DirectXShaderCompiler/docs/AliasAnalysis.rst

 Writing a new ``AliasAnalysis`` Implementation
 ==============================================

-Writing a new alias analysis implementation for LLVM is quite straight-forward.
+Writing a new alias analysis implementation for LLVM37 is quite straight-forward.
 There are already several implementations that you can use for examples, and the following information should help fill in any details.
-For a examples, take a look at the `various alias analysis implementations`_ included with LLVM.
+For a examples, take a look at the `various alias analysis implementations`_ included with LLVM37.

 Different Pass styles
 ---------------------

-The first step to determining what type of :doc:`LLVM pass <WritingAnLLVMPass>` you need to use for your Alias Analysis.
+The first step to determining what type of :doc:`LLVM37 pass <WritingAnLLVM37Pass>` you need to use for your Alias Analysis.
 As is the case with most other analyses and transformations, the answer should be fairly obvious from what type of problem you are trying to solve: